bkbilly/Routario/docs/features.md

 - **Backup & Restore** — download a full database backup as a portable archive, and restore from a previous backup, all from the admin panel.
 - **User impersonation** — admins can temporarily act as any user to diagnose access or configuration issues.
+- **Company management** — partition users and devices into isolated companies with their own admin accounts.

 [:octicons-arrow-right-24: Administration Guide](administration.md)